cloudmesh/cloudmesh-pi-burn/README.md

 network (ie. cannot access router controls).
 For example, those on campus WiFis or regulated apartment WiFis.

-The Figure 1 describes our network configuration.
+Figure 1 describes our network configuration.
 We have 5 Raspberry Pi 4s: 1 manager and 4 workers.
 We have WiFi access, but we do not necessarily have wired access or access to the router's controls.